 Compatible with Craftsman VersaTrack?
 Not without modifications

-This is going to sound familiar if you’ve read any of my other “Is this compatible” series.
+This will sound familiar if you’ve read any of my other “Is this compatible” series.

-The C-channel is simply too narrow to fit over the Craftsman’s raised center portion.
+The C-channel is too narrow to fit over the Craftsman’s raised center portion.

 If you REALLY wanted to make it work, you would need to file off about two millimeters from the bottom of the channel itself.
 Either that or grind down the lower section of the hook by the same amount.

-Grinding down the hook is going to be a lot of work and grinding the track itself would be ugly if you ever decided to move the hook even a little bit.
+Grinding down the hook would be a lot of work, and grinding the track itself would be ugly if you ever decided to move the hook even a little bit.

 Skip the Rubbermaid hooks if you’ve got a Craftsman VersaTrack system at home.
 It’s just not worth the effort to make it work.